FACK1/had-am-sa/README.md

 # Music DB
+App to search about songs and artists, seraching by name of song or artist .
 # User journey :
   - As a user I want to search for a artist name, the user will see the name of artist, his img and albums.
   - As a user I want to search for a song name, the user will see the name of artist,img for the artist, link to the song and     album.